CobaltXII/boiler/README.md

 If you ever use any concepts or code from any of the files in this repository, I would greatly appreciate it if you could credit (or link) this repository.
 Notifying me that you have used this code would also be appreciated.
 Thank you!

+## Showcase

+You can find the full showcase [here](https://github.com/CobaltXII/boiler/blob/master/SHOWCASE.md "Showcase").
+Bear in mind that all existing projects may not be documented yet, if they are still in development.

+### Balls

+Balls is a simple, inaccurate and fun toy for simulating the physics of rigid circular bodies.
+The simulation supports circle vs. circle collisions, along with circle vs. capsule collisions.
+It also supports momentum conservation, displacement and gravity.
+It is oddly satisfying to create hourglasses, slopes, marble runs and other physics demonstrations with this tool.

+### Raster

+Raster is a software rasterizer.
+It is capable of rendering three-dimensional objects to the screen as pixels; this is called rasterization.
+Currently, this rasterizer supports rotation, scaling, translation, projection, and limited clipping.
+The clipping is very buggy, so objects must be rendered at a distance.
+Texturing is not supported, objects are colored with a color derived from their normals.
+Only flat shading is implemented.

+### Normals

+This is an extremely simple normal mapping implementation.
+This code takes an image (called a normal map) and uses the color values to generate a map of normals.
+A diffuse shading implementation uses the normal map and a list of point lights to generate extremely realistic lighting effects.
+This program renders a few lights interacting with a normal mapped image in three-dimensional space.

+### Barycentric

+Barycentric is a triangle renderer.
+It renders triangles using a hard-coded shader, which can manipulate the triangle in any way.
+The renderer uses barycentric coordinates to 'weigh' the vertex data of the triangle, and then uses those weights to fetch texture information or generate a color value.
+The renderer is moderately fast, and I hope to use it in my future projects.
+Barycentric currently has color and texture interpolation support.

+### Additive

+Additive is an additive blending demonstration.
+It features three circles, which are red, green and blue.
+The circles pulse, spin, and swap positions at a fast pace.
+Additive blending is a form of color blending, which closely mimics the effect produced by blending physical lights.
+Additive blending can be used in many applications, such as dynamic lighting, realistic particle effects, glowing sprites, and rendering.

+### Sierpiński

+Sierpiński is a simple program to render the Sierpiński triangle fractal.
+I thought of the algorithm to render the fractal myself, but I am sure that someone else has thought of a similar (if not identical) algorithm before.
+No recursive functions are used, just a vector of triangles that mutate on demand.
+I find watching the Sierpiński triangle progress very satisfying, and the resulting pattern is beautiful.

+### Cloth

+Cloth is a cloth simulation implemented using Verlet integration.
+The cloth simulation is made up of tiny point masses arranged in a net or grid pattern, which are linked together with rigid constraints.
+The constraints try hard to keep the two points they are tethered to a certain distance from each other, but sometimes external forces are too great; the constraints break.
+Currently, this project supports untextured, rippable cloth, and textured, unrippable cloth.

+### Dither

+Dither is a tiny dithering library.
+It supports black and white thresholding, random dithering, Gaussian dithering, and ordered dithering.
+It also supports splicing color images into their one-dimensional channels, and joining grayscale images to create color images.
+It includes Bayer matrices of varying sizes, cluster dot matrices, horizontal line matrices and vertical line matrices.
+Gamma correction is also implemented.
+It can be used for 1-bit grayscale dithering, or 3-bit color dithering.

 ## License

 The Boiler framework and all other included projects are licensed under the [GNU General Public License v3.0](https://github.com/CobaltXII/boiler/blob/master/LICENSE "GNU General Public License v3.0").
 A short paragraph provided by Github briefly summarizes the license